StrawHatHacker/Shiro-The-Discord-Bot/README.md

   > Emulates a rock, paper, scissors game with the bot
 ##### Fun
 * **\>movie \<movie name\>**
-  > Returns information about a movie taken from the OMDB Api.
-Returned Info: Title, Release date, Runtime, Genre, Director, Writer, Plot/Summary, Imdb rating*
+  > Returns information about a movie taken from the OMDB Api
 * **\>urban \<word or phrase\>**
-  > Returns information about a word or phrase taken from Urban Dictionary\nReturned Info: Definition, Author, Upvotes & Downvotes and an example
+  > Returns information about a word or phrase taken from Urban Dictionary
 * **\>weather \<city or area\>**
-  > Returns weather information for the specified city or area.
-Returned Info: What the weather looks like, Date, Timezone, Temperature, Humidity, Wind and obervation point
+  > Returns weather information for the specified city or area
 * **\>fortnite \<platform\> [username]**
-  > Returns fortnite stats for the specified user on the specified platform(*pc*, *xbox*, *ps4*)\nReturned Info: Solo/Duo/Squad Wins, Kd, Matches Played, Kills
+  > Returns fortnite stats for the specified user on the specified platform(*pc*, *xbox*, *ps4*)

   > *For supporters only*
 * **\>itunes \<type\> \<item\>**